 Scorpion King Exterminating is sending this to you because you may have already inquired about Tick service or need to know how Ticks should be treated for optimal results.
 We not only treat, we like to educate our customers.
 So here are some great truths and pro tips moving forward.

 Ticks may attack your yard or pets and transfer into your home.
-They are ready to crawl their way to a blood meal from your succulent flesh or flesh of your dog.
-If not caught soon they will lay their eggs and can quickly get out of control and to avoid potential exposure to Lyme disease and other tick-borne illnesses.
+They are ready to crawl their way to a blood meal from the succulent flesh or flesh of your dog.
+If not caught soon they will lay their eggs and can quickly get out of control to avoid potential exposure to Lyme disease and other tick-borne illnesses.

 Of course, there are many other ways to defend against ticks, including treating your pets by a visit to your Vet, so he can prescribe an oral Tick medication.
-These orals given by your Vet usually fare far better than a collar and down the back targeting methods with over the counter products.
+These orals given by your Vet usually fare far better than a collar and down-the-back targeting methods with over-the-counter products.

 Make sure the property around your home is unattractive to ticks.
 Because ticks are sensitive to dry conditions and do not thrive in short vegetation, they are seldom a problem in well-maintained lawns.
 Keep your grass mowed and keep weeds cut.
-Clean up items that attract rodents which can carry ticks, such as spilled birdseed, and hiding places like old wood piles.
+Clean up items that attract rodents that can carry ticks, such as spilled birdseed, and hide in places like old wood piles.
 If ticks are present in vegetation along the edge of the property, insecticides labeled for control of ticks can be applied to small areas of high weeds that cannot be mowed.
 Often, one or two applications per season will be adequate to control ticks in these areas.
-Once we apply our initial service on exterior, we will have already scheduled you for a 2 week follow-up service.
-After your follow up service our products should take hold and kill off any hatchings that may have occurred after your initial service.
-We always have had great success when your pets are being treated with a reputable oral Tick prevention from your Vet and with our products we should have a good success rate.
-Note some area beyond your property may have the actual tick problem.
-We highly recommend keeping your pet treated by your vet in the event you have surrounding areas that may be infested and of course, following the above for yard tidiness is best.
+Once we apply our initial service on the exterior, we will have already scheduled you for a 2-week follow-up service.
+After your follow-up service, our products should take hold and kill off any hatchings that may have occurred after your initial service.
+We always have had great success when your pets are being treated with reputable oral Tick prevention from your Vet and with our products we should have a good success rate.
+Note some areas beyond your property may have the actual tick problem.
+We highly recommend keeping your pet treated by your vet in the event you have surrounding areas that may be infested and of course, following the above guidelines for yard tidiness is best.
 Just remember, moisture is not good for Ticks, keep an eye on how much you are watering and at what times of day or evening.
-We do not recommend watering before 7AM and after 5PM for control of Ticks.
-If you are interested in a seasonal or need to tackle an on-going problem call Scorpion King Exterminating at 480-750-3082
+We do not recommend watering before 7 AM and after 5 PM for control of Ticks.
+If you are interested in a seasonal or need to tackle an ongoing problem call Scorpion King Exterminating at 480-750-3082